 The majority of cybersecurity trainers will come from a Bac+5 level diploma with a strong specialization in IT and cybersecurity.
 Certification or skills in pedagogical engineering such as collective animation will be appreciated.

-Master Cybersecurity expert
+Master Cybersecurity manager

 Bachelor Cybersecurity specialist